andywer/npm-launch/README.md

 Here we go, everything is clean and concise now!

 **A clean and short package.json.
 Commented tasks.
-Not buried under tons of debug output anymore.**
+Concurrency support out-of-the-box.**

 ## Usage (JSON)